Primary Care Nurse Practitioner Residency Program

 - Develop leadership skills that are necessary to be successful in the NP role.

-- Develop understanding of various health care systems.
+- Develop an understanding of various healthcare systems.

 - Expand expertise in procedures used in PC.

 - Expand skills in advanced health assessment.

 - Use skills in evidence-based practice and research to develop a QI project, implement the project, evaluate the outcomes, and present the project to the PC team.